 by: Thomas Young

-Earlier blog posts reviewed the tactical approaches needed to develop a web marketing strategy and the key elements of website design.
+Earlier blog posts reviewed the tactical approaches needed to develop a strategic digital marketing strategy and the key elements of website design.
 Now we are going to go deeper into understanding your website visitors.
 In fact, we are going to attempt to get inside their heads to better understand their needs and how they will use your website.
 Let’s start with what website visitors want.
 Web marketing results will only be as good as the team’s ability to understand what website users want to accomplish during their visit to your company website.

 Understand Your Website Users

-A clear understanding of what visitors want from your website is essential when implementing a successful website design or web marketing strategy.
+A clear understanding of what visitors want from your website is essential when implementing a successful website design or strategic digital marketing strategy.
 This is easier said than done, and most people do not take the time to figure this out.
 Rather, they do what they think or assume people want.
 This “sample-size-of-one” approach can result in a website that does not meet user needs.
 Design your website from the perspective and needs of your target market, and not of your own.

 Business leaders that really understand what website visitors want will drive business growth and marketing results.
 This is a competitive advantage because most businesses make false assumptions about website user needs and minimize their results.
 We have worked in the area of user testing and website data analysis for fifteen years and here is what people actually want from websites, based on our data, research and analysis.